ibm-cloud-docs/watson/getting-started-bluemix.md

 # {{site.data.keyword.cloud_notm}} development approaches

-{{site.data.keyword.Bluemix}} supports a few different approaches for developing applications for {{site.data.keyword.watson}} services applications and running them in Bluemix.
+{{site.data.keyword.Bluemix}} supports a few different approaches for developing applications for {{site.data.keyword.watson}} services applications and running them in {{site.data.keyword.cloud_notm}}.
 The approaches are functionally equivalent and work equally well, so choose the method with which you are most comfortable.

 If you develop your application outside of {{site.data.keyword.cloud_notm}}, you don't need to use these approaches.
 However, you do need an account on {{site.data.keyword.cloud_notm}} to create instances of {{site.data.keyword.watson}} services.
 {: tip}